tzlaine/small_wg1_papers/P2729_unicode_2_normalization.md

 need anywhere near 30 to represent meaningful text.

-Long sequences of combining characters create a problem for algorithms like normalization or grapheme breaking; the grapheme breaking algorithm may be required to look ahead a very long way in order to determine how to handle the current grapheme.
-To address this, Unicode allows a conforming implementation to assume that a sequence of code points contains graphemes of at most 32 code points.
+Long sequences of combining characters create a problem for algorithms like normalization and grapheme breaking; the grapheme breaking algorithm may be required to look ahead a very long way in order to determine how to handle the current grapheme.
+To address this, Unicode allows a conforming implementation to assume that a sequence of code points contains graphemes of at most 31 code points.
 This is known as the Stream-Safe Format assumption.
 All the proposed interfaces here and in the papers to come make this assumption.